 Overview

 Tooth decay and cavities are caused by bacteria eating away the outer protective layer (enamel) of a tooth.
-Help prevent tooth decay in young children by adopting these healthy habits.
+You can help prevent tooth decay in your child with these healthy habits.

 • Teach your child to brush and floss every day.

-Clean your baby's gums with a soft cloth or gauze pad to remove plaque before the first teeth come in.
 When your child's first teeth come in, clean the teeth with a soft toothbrush.
-If your child is younger than 3 years, ask your dentist if it's okay to use a rice-sized amount of fluoride toothpaste.
+If your child is younger than 3 years, ask the dentist about using a rice-sized amount of fluoride toothpaste.
 Use a pea-sized amount for children ages 3 to 6 years.
-Start flossing your child's teeth when the teeth touch each other.
+Help your child floss when their teeth touch each other.

 • Take good care of your own teeth and gums.